naimo84/node-red-alexa-home-skill-v3-web/docs/node-outputs.rst

         _confId: "bfd0fcf4.bc90e"
         command: "Activate"
         extraInfo: object
-        empty
+        payload: "ON"
         acknowledge: true
         _msgid: "c3f50a98.9e0b08"
     }

-.. tip:: msg.payload will be string, either "Activate" or "Deactivate"
+.. tip:: msg.payload will be string, and will always be "ON"

 Light-Specific Capabilities/ Traits
 ################